History of Lancaster (Forton) services

 Full details: The Pennine Tower

 Top Rank's plan came "consistently highly" rated by all the experts it was passed between.
-It showed a restaurant and a self-serve café on the west side, the restaurant at the top of a 96ft (29m) tower.
-At the top of the tower was a sun terrace ("a roof with glass walls"), which they had requested but hadn't included any suggestions for how it could be used, adding that maybe it could form an observation platform, serve teas, or be reserved for an additional storey to the restaurant.
+It showed a restaurant and a self-service café on the west side, the restaurant being at the top of a 96ft (29m) tower.
+At the top of the tower was a sun terrace ("a roof with glass walls"), which they had described but hadn't included any suggestions for how it could be used, adding that maybe it could form an observation platform, serve teas, or be reserved for an additional storey to the restaurant.

 Including a transport café on each site, seating was provided for 700 people, with 101 toilets and 403 parking spaces.
 A kiosk and toilets were provided in the picnic area.